11 Must Eat & Food to Try in Madrid

 - Casa de la Tortilla

-- Juana La Loca (the star dish is tortilla with caramelized onion)
+- Juana La Loca (the star dish is tortilla with caramelized onions)

-Of course there must be something sweet!
-The most popular treat to eat in Madrid are Chocolate con Churros.
-The fried-dough pastry can be eaten at any time of the day, but it’s particularly appreciated at the merienda (afternoon snack at 6pm) or as Sunday morning breakfast.
+Of course, there must be something sweet!
+The most popular treat to eat in Madrid is chocolate con churros.
+The fried-dough pastry can be eaten at any time of the day, but it’s particularly appreciated at the merienda (afternoon snack at 6 pm) or as mornings breakfasts on Sundays.

-For me, there was nothing better to have Chocolate con Churros after clubbing or a long night out.
+For me, there is nothing better to have chocolate con churros after clubbing or a long night out.
 I am convinced that it’s the best way to prevent a hangover.

 4. Meat and Chickpea Stew (Cocido madrileño)

-Cocido madrileño is a hearty, substantial stew that is usually eaten during the winter months (unless you’re an Asian tourist on a 2 weeks Europe bus trip and you need to eat Cocido Madrileño when it’s a burning 35 degrees outside…true story!)
+Cocido madrileño (meat and chickpea stew) is a hearty, substantial stew that is usually eaten during the winter months (You’ll not want to eat Cocido Madrileño when it’s a burning 35°C outside…).

 The dish is based on chickpeas and is prepared with meat and vegetables like cabbage, carrots, turnip and potatoes.

-The cocido madrileño is usually served in 3 different courses: first the broth with thin noodles (fideos), then the chickpeas (garbanzos) and vegetables followed by the meat.
-And then it’s definitely time for a long siesta!
+Cocido madrileño is usually served in 3 different courses: first the broth with thin noodles (fideos).
+Then, the chickpeas (garbanzos) and vegetables, finally followed by the meat.
+And then, it’s definitely time for a long siesta!

 Best restaurants in Madrid to eat Cocido Madrileño: